The other day I was chatting with a few other Moms about me-time. Excuses were flying around like crazy.

 I call BULL!
-We are invested in this parenting gig for a really, really long time.
+We have been invested in this parenting gig for a really, really long time.
 We are running the show, holding down the fort, steering the ship… however you want to put it.

-If we want to be able to manage this life as Mom then we have to take care of ourselves or we are going to crack.
+If we want to be able to manage this life as Moms, then we have to take care of ourselves, or we are going to crack.

-Finding, creating, demanding small spaces of time for ourselves has to be a priority.
+Finding, creating, and demanding small spaces of time for ourselves has to be a priority.

 There is no waiting for when things settle down because things will never settle down.
 The time to start taking care of you is NOW!

 Luckily the hardest part is making the decision to find time for you.
-Since your reading this I would bet you’re on board.
+Since you are reading this I would bet you’re on board.

 Me Time Ideas for Early Risers

 - Journal.
 Buy yourself a pretty journal and grab a pencil.
 Just start writing or use journal prompts.